dcasbeer/my-academic-website/content/publication/du-uav-2021/index.md

   solution method, the optimal UAV trajectory is achieved while limiting the probability of collision with geo-fences to a prefixed threshold.
-Furthermore, to obtain a totally collision-free trajectory, i.e., avoiding the collision not only at the discrete time-steps but also redwithin the entire time horizon, we build on the idea of an iterative scheme.
+Furthermore, to obtain a totally collision-free trajectory, i.e., avoiding the collision not only at the discrete time-steps but also red within the entire time horizon, we build on the idea of an iterative scheme.
 That is, to iterate the solving of the chance-constrained optimization until the collision with probabilistic geo-fence is avoided at any time within the time horizon.
 At last, we validate the effectiveness of our method via numerical